scrapinghub/web-poet/docs/intro/tutorial.rst

 Downloading Response
 ====================

 The ``BookLinksPage`` Page Object requires a :class:`~.HttpResponse` with the book list page content in order to extract the information we need.
-Let's create a simple code using ``requests`` library to download the data.
+First, let's download the page using ``requests`` library.

 .. code-block:: python